AI Chatbots vs Contact Forms: Which Captures More Leads?

 - Edge cases still need a human fallback

 A 2025 Glassix study across 500+ deployments measured a 23% average conversion lift on sites that added AI chat.
 Luxury Escapes reported a 3x conversion rate versus their standard website and more than $300,000 in bookings inside the first 90 days.
 RapidMiner's chatbot qualified over 4,000 leads and influenced 25% of the company's sales pipeline.
 One enterprise deployment reported a 496% pipeline increase after switching from forms to a conversational AI flow.
-These aren't outliers — they're the middle of the distribution for well-configured deployments.
+These aren't outliers.
+They're the middle of the distribution for well-configured deployments.

 The caveat: configuration matters more than the tool.
 A chatbot pointed at a stale FAQ PDF with no qualifying logic will underperform a good form.
 The performance comes from having real knowledge base content behind the bot, clear qualifying questions, and a fast handoff to a human when the conversation goes beyond what the bot can close.